susantiyuni/digital-afterlife-analysis/README.md

 ## Overview

-We analyzed **2,637 comments** from the YouTube documentary *“Living Forever Through AI: Digital Immortality and the Future of Death”* (ENDEVR).
+We analyzed a total of **2,765 comments** from the YouTube documentary *"Living Forever Through AI: Digital Immortality and the Future of Death"* (ENDEVR) and "_Back from the dead: could AI end grief?_" (Guardian).
 Our methodology combined:

 - **Sentiment Analysis** using fine-tuned LLMs (RoBERTa)
 - **Unsupervised Topic Modeling** with BERTopic